0LNetworkCommunity/documentation/docs/validators/register.md

 libra wallet keygen

 # create the validator config files on your node
+# you will need to update vfn values to match validator values. see script below
+# you will also need to set the libra.yaml to point to testnet
 libra config validator-init

-# a friend will onboard the account if it doesn't yet exist on chain
+# a friend will onboard the account if it doesn't yet exist on chain.
+It is done by sending coins to an account
+libra txs transfer --to-account <YOUR ADDRESS> --amount 1

 # send validator info
 libra txs validator register